 The blaster itself is pretty compact, but with a longer barrel that the Retaliator, which houses the priming handle.

-It comes with a 12 darts and a 12 dart magazine for the CS-12 or two 6 dart magazines for the CS-6.
+It comes with 12 darts and a 12 dart magazine for the CS-12 or two 6 dart magazines for the CS-6.
 The CS-6 also comes with a stock, but if you put this on and try priming the blaster with it up to your shoulder it bends all over the place!
-Don’t bother, just a Worker stock if you need one.
+Don’t bother, just add a if you need one.

 There are no batteries needed with either of these, you just prime it and fire.